Unlabeled sample compression schemes and corner peelings for ample and maximum classes: Representation Maps for Ample Classes

 \subsection{Acknowledgements}

-The authors are grateful to Olivier Bousquet for several useful discussions.
-The research of J.C. and V.C. was supported by the ANR project DISTANCIA (ANR-17-CE40-0015) and the research of M.W. by the NSF grant IIS-1619271.
+We are very grateful to the referees of this submission and to some of the referees of previous versions of this paper for useful remarks that helped improving the presentation of this work.
+We are also grateful to Olivier Bousquet for several insightful discussions.
+The research of J.\ C.\ and V.\ C.\ was supported by the ANR project DISTANCIA (ANR-17-CE40-0015).
+S.\ M.\ is a Robert J.\ Shillman Fellow and was supported by the ISF, grant no.~1225/20, by an Azrieli Faculty Fellowship, and by BSF grant 2018385; part of this project was carried while S.M. was at the Institute for Advanced Study and was supported by the NSF grant CCF-1412958.
+The research of M.\ W.\ was partially supported by the NSF grant IIS-1619271.